whaypr/UMI/lab_01/trash-collecting/README.md

 ### Optimal A*
 A state in a state space is a position of the robot AND a list of remaining trashes.

-The optimal solution is found but the number of opened is dependent on chosen heuristic.
+The optimal solution is found but the number of opened states is dependent on chosen heuristic.

 Because I use a custom A* implementation, there is no need to hold the whole state space in memory (which in case of the MST heuristic would be O(|maze| * |T|!) states).